-Then, when I was 12, I became a vegetarian and shortly after that I had my first job which involved a whole lots of walking and biking.
-These two things combined helped me lose the weight and I was smaller than I had ever been.
-Unfortunately I was still “fat on the inside” and this remained the case for years to come afterwards.
+Then, when I was 12, I became a vegetarian and shortly after that I had my first job which involved a whole lot of walking and biking.
+These two things combined helped me lose weight and I was smaller than I had ever been.
+Unfortunately, I was still “that little fat girl on the inside” and this remained the case for years to come afterwards.
 This means that though I was physically thin, I still saw myself as a ticking time bomb of weight gain and everything I ate revolved around an intense fear of gaining weight.
 I had body dysmorphia which meant that when I looked in the mirror, I didn’t see the same person others did.
 And with every inch that my pants tightened – the person I saw in the mirror ballooned.

 There was a time shortly after, where I was restricting what I ate to the extreme.
 I was counting every calorie – not because I wanted to lose weight but because I was so afraid of gaining it.
 I was a vegan for a short time, which for me was simply another form of restriction.
 I thought – there’s no way I could ever gain weight on a vegan diet because it cut out so many foods.
 And I didn’t, but my confidence didn’t improve.

-Later, for convenience sake I reintroduced dairy and eggs and things went well for awhile, I was happy in my own skin and wasn’t worrying about what I ate.
+Later, for convenience sake, I reintroduced dairy and eggs and things went well for a while, I was happy in my own skin and wasn’t worrying about what I ate.
 I simply ate for enjoyment.
 I didn’t weigh myself, didn’t even own a scale.
 It was the furthest thing from my mind.
-This went on for several years and my self confidence solidified as I spent a lot of time alone, traveling and learning to enjoy my own company.
+This went on for several years and my self-confidence solidified as I spent a lot of time alone, travelling and learning to enjoy my own company.
 Later, I found a man who treated me like gold but the real kicker wasn’t that he made me feel good, it was that I was at a point where I felt good even on my own.